JomDupaya/Robotics_Sumobot/Assets/Readme.md

 ## License

-The images are provided under the same license as the project.
+The images and media are provided under the same license as the project.

 If you have any questions or need further assistance, feel free to reach out.